AhmedAdelAtta/AI-Community-Discussions/README.md

-Perfect 👍 That’s a clean **README** style explanation for your plugin.

-Here’s a slightly polished version to make it more structured and user-friendly (good for GitHub or WordPress.org):

----

 # AI Community Discussions

 A WordPress plugin that adds a **“Community Discussions”** custom post type with mock AI-generated summaries.
 Summaries are stored as post meta, configurable from an admin settings page, and can be displayed on the front-end (including in Elementor) via a shortcode.